machinalis/iepy/docs/tutorial.rst

 -------------------

 Information Extraction is about finding structured information in unstructured documents.
-IEPY structures the information into entities and relationships.
+IEPY structures the information into predefined kinds of entities and relations.

+So, the first thing you have to do is to define which kinds of entities and relations your application is going to find.
+For instance, you may want to identify the entities of kind *person* and *location* with the relation *was born in* or, like in our example, the entities *disease* and *symptom* with the relation *causes*.

+IEPY comes with built-in support for entity recognition of kinds *location*, *person* and  *organization*, but it can be customized for other entity kinds.

 Start a IEPY Application
 ------------------------